❓ FAQ

 Who's behind The Tea Stand?

-I, Miles, am the founder and operator of The Tea Stand – I plan the events, write the newsletter, manage the website, etc. This is my full-time work!
+I, Miles, am the founder and steward of The Tea Stand – I host the events, write the newsletter, manage the website, etc. This is my full-time work!

 However, friends and strangers alike volunteer their time and ideas to collectively create, operate, and support The Tea Stand.
 This is why we use "we" pronouns.